commercetools/commercetools-sunrise-theme/README.md

 1. Run `grunt`
 2. Modify the source files located in `input/` folder
 3. Check your changes by accessing the desired HTML file generated in the `output/` folder
+4. Once ready, run `grunt webjars` and move the generated JAR to the `lib/` folder of your Sunrise-based project

+###Tasks

 Building the generated site also performs these tasks:
 - Compiles Sass to CSS files